stryker-mutator/stryker-net/src/Stryker.CLI/README.md

 [Survived] Boolean mutation on line 19: 'true' ==> 'false'
 ```
  * Json - At the end of the mutation testrun, this reporter will output the testresult as a json object which can be used as input to a html report
+ * All - This will enable all available reporters

 Example: See https://github.com/stryker-mutator/mutation-testing-elements/issues/1#issue-339099563